 Like Keith Johnstone's astoundingly good Impro, these quotes are aimed at improvisers, but they resonate into comedy, performance, and everyday life.
-Many of the below tie into Keith's modus operandi of allowing our instincts to lead the interaction - not trying - as outlined in this blog post.
+Many of the below tie into Keith's modus operandi of allowing our instincts to lead the interaction - not trying - as outlined here

 1. "When things happen that seem truthful, observers project themselves into the characters..."

 2. "Don't come on to be funny - come on to solve problems."

 3. "If you don't have to kick the students out after school, something is wrong."

 4. "The best laughs are on the recognition of truth. "